Stromberg90/football-manager-tools/README.md

 #### Notes
 - Only tested on Football Manager 2021
-- Blender import is not functional

 #### Usage
-1. Clone this repository
+1. Clone this repository, or if you only need the blender addon download the latest zip from the release section: https://github.com/Stromberg90/football-manager-tools/releases
 2. Install Football Manager 2021
 3. Install Football Manager 2021 Resource Archiver
 4. Using the Resource Archiver extract whichever archives you want to look at, the meshes are in simatchviewer and textures in simatchviewer-pc